Scoliosis

 • Prevent injury.
 Evaluate the child’s environment after the brace has been applied and take precautions to prevent injury; help the child practice moving about safely; advise the family caregiver to contact school personnel to ensure that the child has comfortable, supportive seating at school.

 • Prevent skin irritation.
-Check the child regularly to confirm proper fit of brace; observe for any areas of rubbing, discomfort, or skin irritation and adjust the brace as necessary; skin under the pads should be massaged daily; and daily bathing is essential.
+Check the child regularly to confirm the proper fit of the brace; observe for any areas of rubbing, discomfort, or skin irritation and adjust the brace as necessary; skin under the pads should be massaged daily; and daily bathing is essential.

 • Promote positive body image.
 The child should be involved in all aspects of care planning; it is important for the child to have an opportunity to talk about his or her feelings; help the child select clothing that blends with current styles but is loose enough to hide the brace.

 • Promote compliance with therapy.
-The child must wear the brace for years until spinal growth is completed; during this period, the caregivers and the child need emotional support from healthcare personnel; to encourage compliance, teach them about possible complications of spinal instability and possible further deformity if correction is unsuccessful.
+The child must wear the brace for years until spinal growth is completed; during this period, the caregivers and the child need emotional support from healthcare personnel; to encourage compliance, and teach them about possible complications of spinal instability and possible further deformity if correction is unsuccessful.

 Evaluation